-Workplace by Facebook recently hosted its first “Transform” event for 2019, a conference designed to bring people together within the Workplace community, and show them how they can communicate, collaborate and connect more effectively with the right unifying tools.
+Workplace by Facebook recently hosted its first “Transform” event for 2019, a conference designed to bring people together the collaboration in the workplace, and show them how they can communicate, collaborate and connect more effectively with the right unifying tools.
+Hrtech

 The Transform 2019 event offered attendees a chance to learn from the Workplace by Facebook community, which now totals more than 2 million paid users around the world, offering a chance to hear from numerous companies, including Clarins UK, Telefonica and more.
 The conference also featured insights from Chief Workplace Officers and leaders introducing pioneering new ways of working.
 These spokespeople presented the impact that Workplace has already made in their companies and showcased how they anticipate that it will make a significant difference in the years to come too.

 I caught up with Geoff Perfect, the Global Sales Director at Workplace by Facebook, to learn as much as I could about the outcomes of the event, and where the collaboration app is heading next.

 Your Perception of the Team Collaboration Market Today?

 The recent Transform event hosted by Workplace by Facebook allowed the company to evaluate the marketplace more carefully and consider the kind of response that audience members are having to collaboration as a new business opportunity.
 Geoff told me that he thinks that the collaboration space has moved out of “experimental” mode, but it hasn’t reached rapid adoption just yet.

 “I think we’re in the education phase.
 Big corporations like the Starbucks and Walmart’s of the world are helping the market to grow, and they’re offering insights into what can be done with collaboration too.
 Other news like the Slack IPO is also opening people’s minds to the fact that there are other ways of collaborating in the workforce today outside of the Microsoft monopoly.”